-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated June 22, 2001 in the Registration Statement (Form N-2 No. 333-) and related Prospectus of Gladstone Capital Corporation for the registration of 12,400,000 shares of common stock.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated June 22, 2001, except for Note 5 relating to the reverse stock split as to which the date is August 9, 2001, in the Registration Statement (Form N-2 No. 333- $$) and related Prospectus of Gladstone Capital Corporation for the registration of 8,200,000 shares of common stock.